SEOSAT-Ingenio's lost promise for Earth observation | DW | 18.11.2020

 The rocket was carrying two satellites: Spain's SEOSATO-Ingenio for ESA and TARANIS for the French space agency, CNES.

-ESA says the first three stages functioned nominally until about eight minutes after departure from the launch pad.
+ESA says the first three stages "functioned nominally [sic]" until about eight minutes after departure from the launch pad.
 "At that time, a degraded trajectory was detected, followed by a loss of control of the vehicle and the subsequent loss of the mission."

 Initial investigations suggest there was a problem with the fourth-stage of the rocket.
 The launcher fell in a completely uninhabited area, according to an ESA press release.